ritikarana04/Travel-Website-Oceanhill-/README.md

 # Travel-Website-Oceanhill-
-t is based on a traveling website with fully-featured functions that will activate the traveling bug with vibrant imagery.
+It is based on a traveling website with fully-featured functions that will activate the traveling bug with vibrant imagery.